vihagendra/IS601-Assignment-1/Definitions.md

 * **Status:**
     *The git status command displays the state of the working directory and the staging area.
 It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.
 Status output does not show you any information regarding the committed project history.*

+* **Master Branch:**
+    *The default branch name in git is Master.
+Everytime we make a commit, the master branch pointer moves forward automatically.* **We should be very careful while using master branch.**